wpdas/near-social-bridge/README.md

 ### useNearSocialBridge

-Allow to get message from Widget and send messages to Widget:
+Allow to get message from BOS Component and send messages to BOS Component:

 ```tsx
 import { useNearSocialBridge } from 'near-social-bridge'